Distribution Transformers: Liquid-Immersed

 THE PRODUCT:

 Distribution transformers include the metal boxes found in subdivisions and cylinders found on utility poles across the nation that serve the important function of reducing electricity voltage to levels needed to power lights, appliances, equipment and other products.
-They are also commonly used in industrial facilities.
-Utilities generally own and operate "liquid-immersed" transformers, where liquid-immersed refers to the type of insulation medium.
-Liquid-immersed distribution transformers use oil as a coolant and are generally installed outdoors, unlike dry-type transformers that are generally installed indoors.
+Utilities generally own and operate "liquid-immersed" transformers, which use oil as a coolant and are usually installed outdoors, that deliver electricity to their customers.
+Low-voltage dry-type (LVDT) and medium-voltage dry-type (MVDT) transformers, which use air rather than oil as an insulation medium, are generally installed inside buildings and are owned by the building owner.

 THE STANDARD: